Accio/BioQC/pages/bioqc/bioqc-simulation.md

 | GSM502610 | Spleen         | Monocytes                 | Erythroid\_cells      |
 | GSM502611 | Spleen         | Monocytes                 | Myeloblast            |

+**Table 1**: Quality control of the mixing benchmark input data with *BioQC*.
+Four columns (f.l.t.r.): sample index; tissue reported by the authors; the tissue signature with the highest enrichment score reported by *BioQC*; the tissue signature with the second-highest enrichment score.

 By comparing the tissue labels provided by the authors and the predictions of *BioQC*, we notice that in most cases the two match well (despite of ontological differences).
 In three cases (sample ID